The thermodynamics of protein aggregation reactions may underpin the enhanced metabolic efficiency associated with heterosis, some balancing selection, and the evolution of ploidy levels: Epistasis and Truncation Selection

 \subsection{Environmental Stress}

 Temperature, water stress, and hypoxia can promote protein aggregation.
 High and low temperatures denature proteins, which leads to high concentrations of unfolded polypeptide chains (\citealt{BecktelAndSchellman1987}).
 The values of the rate law constants for protein aggregation also increase with temperature (\citealt{WangAndRoberts2013}).
-Water stress (desiccation, freezing, high salinity) is created by the limitation of liquid water inside the organism, which results in high concentrations of unfolded polypeptide chain (because the volume of solvent is limited).
+Water stress (desiccation, freezing, salinity\footnote{Both high and low salinities can cause protein aggregation (e.g. \citealt{Chang2005}; \citealt{DownsEtAl2009}; \citealt{TineEtAl2010}; \citealt{MonariEtAl2011})}) is created by the limitation of liquid water inside the organism, which results in high concentrations of unfolded polypeptide chain (because the volume of solvent is limited) (\citealt{GoyalEtAl2005}).
 Water stress can also cause proteins to unfold by weakening the hydrophobic effect (\citealt{PrestrelskiEtAl1993}; \citealt{AllisonEtAl1999}).
 In addition, water stress results in molecular crowding, which increases the value of the rate law constants for protein aggregation (\citealt{Ellis2001}; \citealt{SmallwoodAndBowles2002}; \citealt{ChebotarevaEtAl2004}; \citealt{EllisAndMinton2006}; \citealt{WhiteEtAl2010}).
 Combining the effects of temperature and water stress is particularly harsh.
 For example, cold temperatures can cause proteins to denature, which greatly enhances the rate of protein aggregation when combined with freezing (\citealt{FranksEtAl1990}; \citealt{SmallwoodAndBowles2002}; \citealt{DiasEtAl2009}; \citealt{SinghEtAl2009}).
+Likewise, combining high temperatures with arid conditions should also promote aggregation.
 Finally, hypoxia can hinder the ability of organisms to remove soluble oligomers as they form because many molecular chaperones require ATP to bind to unfolded polypeptide chains (\citealt{PattersonAndHohfeld2006}; \citealt{LotzEtAl2010}).
-The physical stresses that promote protein aggregation should cause the truncation selection curves depicted in Figure \ref{fig:TruncationSelection} to shift to higher heterozygosity values, which should result in more heterozygous individuals living in harsh environments.
+The physical stresses that promote protein aggregation should cause the truncation selection curves depicted in Figure \ref{fig:TruncationSelection} to shift to higher heterozygosity values, so only highly heterozygous individuals should be able to live in harsh environments.